Elewekeadanma/Buisness_Intelligence/README.md

 From the image, we can see that the Monthly Revenue KPI card shows that the current month's revenue surpassed last month's revenue by 3.31%.
 Total orders however reduced from 2165 to 2146 and that is why it is red.
 The returns was also good, it reduced from 169 to 166.

+A matrix visual in Power BI is designed to display data in a structured, pivot‑table‑style layout, making it ideal for exploring data across multiple dimensions.

 <img width="975" height="516" alt="image" src="https://github.com/user-attachments/assets/5d2febd8-7951-45f3-be91-357b15dfaddf" />

 Looking at the highlighted Matrix, the formatting in the Orders bars shows the relative differences in the number of orders for each product and thus we can decide which product we hould make sure is always available.
 For the Return rate bar, the highest values had a very red color to highlight the bad ones.